Incentivizing Knowledge Transfers: Concluding Remarks

 \section{Concluding Remarks}

 We study how a principal should incentivize an expert to share specialized knowledge with a novice, when the expert is concerned about the future competition he has to face from a more capable novice.
-In the optimal relational contract between the principal and the expert, the expert is asked to transfer as much knowledge as he can to the novice, for free, in the initial period.
-The lack of commitment on both sides necessitates gradual and perpetual knowledge transfer later on, with the principal always compensating the expert for his future losses immediately after verifying the training he provided.
+In the optimal relational contract between the principal and the expert, the expert is asked to transfer as much knowledge as possible to the novice, without any spot payment, in the initial period.
+The lack of commitment on both sides necessitates gradual and perpetual knowledge transfers later on, with the principal providing lump-sum compensations to the expert for his future losses that arise from each transfer.
 When players are somewhat impatient, a complete knowledge transfer is not achievable even in the long run.

-Our characterization matches well with the implementation details of the \textit{quid pro quo} policy in the Chinese auto industry, a policy that has successfully facilitated significant technology transfers between various international companies and domestic automakers via joint ventures.
-The analysis can also be extended to a more complex environment that accounts for expert retirements and the career progression of novices.
+Our characterization matches well with the implementation details of the \textit{quid pro quo} policy in the Chinese auto industry, as well as the development of Korea's high-speed rail.
+In each of these cases, the government successfully facilitated significant technology transfers from various international companies to domestic manufacturers.
+Our analysis can also be extended to a more complex environment that accounts for expert retirements and the career progression of novices.

-While our model is stylized, we believe that the insights can shed light on a variety of applications, within and beyond the examples discussed in the paper.
-It would also be interesting to examine the role of other realistic features, such as the novice's learning-by-doing and information asymmetry between different parties.
+While the model is stylized, we believe that the insights can shed light on a variety of applications, within and beyond the examples discussed in the paper.
+It would also be interesting to examine the role of other realistic features, such as the novice's learning-by-doing and the information asymmetry between different parties.
 We leave them as promising directions for future research.